 - Click on the website to open “Web Inspector” that will show the source code of the webpage opened in Safari iPhone.

-- You can view elements, check sources and do all kind of analysis that you can do with Chrome Developer Tools.
+- You can view elements, check source HTML / CSS and do all kind of analysis that you can do with Chrome Developer Tools.

-- You can select the elements on the Web Inspector to view source code and the corresponding element will get highlighted on your Safari iPhone.
+- You can select the HTML elements in Mac Web Inspector (first column) to view source code and the corresponding element will get highlighted on your Safari iPhone.